-Dry Tortugas National Park: Why do 80,000+ people a year make the trip?
+Why do 80,000+ people a year make the trip to Dry Tortugas National Park?

 It’s a combination of things.
 Gorgeous beaches, fantastic birding, coral reefs, interesting history around the civil war era Fort Jefferson, natural beauty, snorkeling and even camping.

-How do you make the most of your time on a day trip?
+How do you make the most of your time on a day trip to Dry Tortugas?

 That’s exactly the question I posed to Hollywood, one of the guides on the boat – the Yankee Freedom III.
 He gave me an hour by hour itinerary which I followed almost to the tee.

 Hollywood suggested I put my bathing suit on before we landed at 10:30 AM so I could pick up snorkeling gear on the dock as soon as it was available.
 Then I’d have a full hour to snorkel before I picked up a lunch.

 If you haven’t brought your own gear be sure to sign the waivers on-board for the snorkeling gear, all part of the price of taking the catamaran.
 (Waivers can be signed after breakfast.)
 Hollywood also suggested I check out both the North Swim Beach and the South Swim Beach to see where the water was calmer.